vikashkatiki/Climate-Change-Analysis/README.md

 * Analyze long-term temperature changes
 * Study the relationship between CO₂ levels and temperature
+* Understand the impact of rainfall on climate patterns
 * Perform advanced data visualization
 * Build a predictive model for future temperature